namtoki/English/stock/01_framework/opinion/suggestion.md

 - should ...
   - We should ask first.
-- you might want to ...
+- you (might) want to ...
+  - You want to pull your fingers in like this.
   - You might want to change your plans.
   - You might want to make a reservation.
 It’s always crowded there.